Purple Emperor Facts

 Most notably, the magnificent Purple Emperor, like many related species, displays a slight degree of sexual dimorphism.
 In its case, this occurs because the females grow to a slightly larger size than the males.

-Furthermore, the adults of this particular arthropod have dark brown wings with white bands and spots.
-In addition, numerous small orange rings typically appear on each of the hindwings.
+In addition, the adults of this particular arthropod have dark brown wings with white bands and spots.
+However, numerous small orange rings typically appear on each of the hindwings, creating as quite striking appearance.

-But, one small physical distinction also separates the males from the females.
-While a little smaller in size, the wings of the males usually display an almost iridescent purple sheen that the females lack.
+But, one small physical distinction also separates the males of the species from the females.
+That’s because, while a little smaller in size, the wings of the males usually display an almost iridescent purple sheen that the females lack.

 - Kingdom: Animalia